utlib/UTARMS-style-guide/docs/5-inclusive-language/indigeneity.md

 [Indigenous Peoples: A Guide to Terminology](https://www.ictinc.ca/indigenous-peoples-a-guide-to-terminology)

 UBC Indigenous Foundations.
-“Terminology.” https://indigenousfoundations.arts.ubc.ca/terminology/#firstnations.
+“Terminology.” [https://indigenousfoundations.arts.ubc.ca/terminology/#firstnations](https://indigenousfoundations.arts.ubc.ca/terminology/#firstnations).

 Chelsea Vowel, *Indigenous Writes: A Guide to First Nations, Métis & Inuit Issues in Canada*.
 Winnipeg: HighWater Press, 2016.

 Gregory Younging, *Elements of Indigenous Style: A Guide for Writing by and About Indigenous Peoples*.
 Edmonton, Alberta: Brush Education, 2018.

-### Notes
+### Endnotes

 [^28]: [Turtle Island](https://www.thecanadianencyclopedia.ca/en/article/turtle-island) is the name for North America used by Indigenous peoples of the Northeastern Woodlands, including the Anishnaabe and Haudenosaunee, whose lands the University of Toronto occupy.